 Honorable mention to one of the best place to teach English: your couch!

 You don’t have to physically relocate overseas to land a job teaching English language learners abroad.
-Right now, there’s a shortage of English teachers in China, meaning thousands of Chinese students are now taking English lessons online on a daily basis.
+Right now, there’s a shortage of English teachers in most countries around the world, meaning thousands of students are now taking English lessons online on a daily basis.

 Get paid to teach English online with your TEFL certificate!

 How long does it take to get TEFL certified?